QDot 8086

 content.
 Every video function will work on the video page given by

-global variable, that user code may modify.
+the video_page global variable, that user code may modify.
 Of

 course, that’s not necessarily the current video page but one may make